 Deadline for Application Deadline for financial aid applications is December 15 for entry for the following fall.
 We encourage you to apply for financial support from our department and other sources to study linguistics at the University of Pittsburgh.

 The Department of Linguistics is able to offer several very attractive funding packages every year to well-qualified applicants for the PhD program.
-In fall 2018, we also anticipate being able to offer full financial aid to one to two well-qualified applicants for the MA in Applied Linguistics with TESOL Certificate.
+The Department occasionally has funding for well-qualified applicants for the two-year MA in Linguistics with the TESOL Certificate.
 Teaching experience overseas and/or in intensive English programs will be a great advantage.

 If a student is admitted with a financial aid package, it can usually be renewed for up to a maximum total of 5 years for a PhD student or two years for an MA student, provided that good progress is made in the degree.
 Both international students and U.S. citizens can apply for financial aid.
 We do our best to provide our students with a variety of assignments that involve teaching language, linguistics, and conducting research during their graduate career in order to make them competitive in the job market.